Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension

 Let $S$ be a set of letters.
-We denote by $\mathcal{F}(S)$ the \emph{free group generated by $S$}, which consists of all finite words made from $\set{s, s^{?1}| s \in S}$ such that no $ss^{?1}$ or $s^{?1}s$ appears as a substring for any $s$, where $s^{-1}$ denotes the inverse of $s$.
+We denote by $\mathcal{F}(S)$ the \emph{free group generated by $S$}, which consists of all finite words made from $\set{s, s^{-1}| s \in S}$ such that no $ss^{-1}$ or $s^{-1}s$ appears as a substring for any $s$, where $s^{-1}$ denotes the inverse of $s$.
 The group law is given by concatenation and cancellation.
-For a more formal treatment, we refer to Section $6.3$ of \cite{dummit2004}.